Mortgage application declined? Here’s what to do

 Lenders use the open electoral register to confirm your identity and address.
 By not being on it, a lender might struggle to confirm these key pieces of information.
 So, you’ll find your mortgage application declined.

-It takes a few minutes to register to vote and is well worth joining now!
+It takes a few minutes to register to vote and get on the electoral roll.
+Plus, it’s well worth joining now!

 Too many credit applications